-Through the work of the NIHR Manchester Biomedical Research Centre (BRC) and the NIHR Manchester Clinical Research Facility (CRF), we are aiming to increase research participation across Greater Manchester (GM) by increasing diversity and reducing social inequality.
+Through the work of the NIHR Manchester Biomedical Research Centre (BRC), NIHR Manchester Clinical Research Facility (CRF) and Manchester University NHS Foundation Trust (MFT) – which hosts both the BRC and CRF – we aim to reduce health inequalities by increasing diversity and research participation across Greater Manchester (GM) and reducing social inequality.

 The Greater Manchester Health and Social Care Partnership had developed seven priorities based on the poorest health outcomes across GM:

 - More GM children will reach a good level of development cognitively, socially and emotionally.

 - Fewer GM babies will have a low birth weight, resulting in better outcomes for the baby and less cost to the health system.

 - More GM families will be economically active and family incomes will increase.